-- Figure 2 and Figure 3 indicate the Version 1 model's lack of stability with discharge fluctuating between 40,000 m/s and negative 70,000 m/s in Figure 2 (actual discharge peaks at approximately 9,000 m/s) and the water level fluctuating between approximately 21 mAHD and 28 mAHD in Figure 3 (actual peak water level is approximately 26 mAHD).
-Note both results are at Mt Crosby Bridge and both results are indicative of the worst of the stability issues in the model. - As part of the review process the Version 1 model was altered to a different resistance method and this reduced maximum cross-sectional average velocities in the Brisbane River from 10 m/s to approximately 2.5 m/s.
+- Figure 2 and Figure 3 indicate the Version 1 model's lack of stability with discharge fluctuating between 40,000 m3/s and negative 70,000 m3/s in Figure 2 (actual discharge peaks at approximately 9,000 m3/s) and the water level fluctuating between approximately 21 mAHD and 28 mAHD in Figure 3 (actual peak water level is approximately 26 mAHD).
+Note both results are at Mt Crosby Bridge and both results are indicative of the worst of the stability issues in the model. - 31 As part of the review process the Version 1 model was altered to a different resistance method and this reduced maximum cross-sectional average velocities in the Brisbane River from 10 m/s to approximately 2.5 m/s.
 The impact this change had on model results in the Version 1 model is shown in Figure 4.
-Note that whereas previously, with the unreasonably high velocities, the modelled water level was a good match for the gauged water level at Port Office, when the velocities are a more reasonable value (see "Revised Velocity" versus "Case 1 Velocity" in Figure 4), the modelled peak water level increases from 4.5 mAHD to approximately 6.2 mAHD.
-This demonstrates that the parameters used in the Version 1 model did not produce a reasonable match for both water level and velocity at the Port Office gauge.
-When there was a good match for water levels, velocities were too high, and when velocities were at a reasonable magnitude, water levels were too high.

-32 WMAwater provided early feedback in regard to the model issues.
+Note that whereas previously, with the unreasonably high velocities, the modelled water level was a good match for the gauged water level at Port Office, when the velocities are a more reasonable value (see "Revised Velocity" versus "Case 1 Velocity" in Figure 4), the modelled peak water level increases from 4.5 mAHD to approximately 6.2 mAHD. - 32 WMAwater provided early feedback in regard to the model issues.
 SKM then proceeded to rapidly address these issues and provided WMAwater with a revised model late on 6 July 2011 (Version 2).
 Further review work herein will focus on Version 2 of the model as this is the model version used in all subsequent analysis carried out by WMAwater.
 It is noteworthy however that previous results obtained using the Version 1 model, presented in SKM's report (Reference 2) will require revision in light of the serious issues identified with Version 1 of the model.